margaretmf/margaretmf.github.io/creativewriting.md

 I want to live with you forever
 I want our lives to leave marks in the trails on earth

+You plus me, it equals we
+You plus me, it adds up to love
+You plus me, it's an equation alright
+It's a love that lasts
+It's a love that's true

+We're stronger together
+We can't be without each one of us
+The moments that our true hearts share
+It's a love equation alright

 <br>

 ## Kissing Game ##